Junior and Senior Elementary (Ages 6 to 9 and 9 to 12)

 Elementary children use concrete Montessori materials to learn abstract concepts, gradually internalizing the concepts and developing the ability to think abstractly.
 They enjoy working collaboratively and become actively involved in building their community.
 Elementary students are more socially oriented, eager for more knowledge, and actively seek opportunities to explore.

 In addition to a strong academic curriculum, the children's social skills are enhanced through an emphasis on independent learning, cooperative group relationships and personal responsibility.
 A sense of respect and collaboration creates a social community that encourages cooperation rather than competition.
-Self-discipline, independent work habits and self-direction are required of the children in these classes.
-Before and after school care is also offered to students enrolled in this program.

 |